Picolab/TicTacToe/README.md

 The protocol is there merely as "a way to demonstrate how all protocols should be documented."
-However, it provides a useful sample KRL project of intermediate size, and demonstrates the concept of an application running on top of DID Comm.
+However, it provides a useful sample KRL project of intermediate size, and demonstrates the concept of an application running on top of DIDComm.

 It is intended for use as follows:

-1. Bob and Alice have an Aries DID Comm connection, both using Pico Agents¹
+1. Bob and Alice have an Aries DIDComm connection, both using Pico Agents¹
-1. Each registers three rulesets in the pico-engine hosting their picos
+1. Each registers three rulesets in the pico-engine hosting their picos²
 1. Each intalls the `did-sov-SLfEi9esrjzybysFxQZbfq` ruleset into their agent pico
 1. Each creates a channel for game play
 1. Each uses the Testing tab to get a UI URL to open in a window